sidhantpanda/trip-master/README.md

 Web client additions:
 - Trips list and create form.
 - Trip detail page with overview editing, collaborator invites/removal, and manual itinerary item additions.

+## LLM Generation (Phase 4)
+Settings + generation scaffold:
+- `GET/PUT /settings` — set provider/model/API key (keys stored encrypted with AES-GCM using `ENCRYPTION_KEY_BASE64`).
+- `POST /trips/:id/generate-itinerary` — generate + persist an itinerary (mock provider fallback is used by default; swap to real provider by changing settings and supplying a key).

+Web client additions:
+- Settings page to pick provider/model and save encrypted API key.
+- Generate-itinerary form on the trip detail page to update the trip days.

 ## Production-ish compose
 Builds production images for the API and web client along with MongoDB: